jcoffland/passwordz/README.md

 usage
 =====

-Double click to unlock and relock keyrings.
+Double click keyrings to unlock and relock.
 Right click to bring up keyring menu.
+Double click passwords to copy to clipboard.
+Middle click to paste password.
+Keyrings will autolock after a configurable timeout.